Archive

 International AI Safety Report - Risks from malicious use

-Horizon Omega La Fontaine Park, Montréal In-Person
+La Fontaine Park, Montréal

 Discussion of section 2.1 of the International AI Safety Report (January 2025) on risks from malicious use.
 Part of the AIGS Canada network.